There are three places that you can create an export from within Onna:

-A collection of your exports can be found by accessing the Export section on the global menu on the left-hand side.
+A collection of your exports can be found by accessing the Export page on the global menu on the left-hand side.

+An ellipse button has an option to view your configurations that you set for this export.
 The export will show you while it's in progress and when it's ready to download.
-You can also delete old exports from this screen.
+You can also delete old exports from the Exports page.

-To download an export click on the title to reveal the different volumes.
+To download an export click on the title link below Volumes to begin the export.

 After 7 days an export will expire and will not be available to download.
 In the event, you still need to access the export click on the export title & click 'Re-enable download'.
 The export will now be available to download.